nnamdisammie/WeRateDogs/README.md

 * The dog with the highest rating was Atticus with the highest of 1776/10 while Crystal has the least rating of 2/10

+* There is a positive correlation between Favorites and Retweets

 ## Visualizations With Power BI